 So then, the last thing to do is to plug the EMIC-2 module in and wire up my speakers to the screw-down terminals, connect up a mainboard and write a demo of it’s features for you all to enjoy.

 Well ok, so I did most of that way back when, and actually I was testing it on a Panda – then I did some other things….
 But someone recently dug up the old chatter on the forum about this module so I *finished* doing what I was going to do, and now have published it.

 <cue drumroll> ta da.

 I’ve put a little bit more effort into the “driver”, but not into code comments I’ve also put some effort into the demo app, moving it up to the SDK 4.2 from Panda days.
-You’ll find the driver code published on the tinyCLR codeshare here.
+You’ll find the driver code published on the tinyCLR codeshare here (edited for new URL).
 You’ll find the usage example there too.